 - Become permanently disabled while working in PEERS-covered employment or within one year after, if the condition causing the disability began while you were employed

-Disability retirees under the age of 60 are required to provide documentation each year showing that they continue to meet eligibility requirements for disability benefits.
-If these requirements are not, your benefits will be stopped.
+Disability retirees under the age of 60 are required to provide documentation showing that they continue to meet eligibility requirements for disability benefits.
+If these requirements are not met, your benefits will be stopped.

-- Annual Medical Certification: Until you reach age 60, you must complete an annual Medical Certification of Disability Status form.
-If a medical certification shows that you may have recovered from your disability prior to age 60 or may be capable of earning a livelihood, PEERS may request a follow-up physical examination.
+- Medical Certification: Until you reach age 60, you may be required to complete a Medical Certification of Disability Status form.
+If a medical certification shows that you may have recovered from your disability prior to age 60, PEERS may request a follow-up physical examination.

 - Annual Earned Income Verification: Until you reach age 60, you must also complete an annual Affidavit of Earned Income and, if you have earned income, submit income verification documents (W-2’s, pay stubs, etc.) to verify you did not exceed the earnings limit.
-The earnings limit used by PEERS is the substantial gainful activity limit for Supplemental Security Income (SSI) benefits (non-blind, disabled) which is set each year by the Social Security Administration.
-The limit for 2021 is $15,720.
+The earnings limit used by PEERS is the substantial gainful activity limit for non-blind Social Security Disability Insurance (SSDI) benefits, which is set by the Social Security Administration.
+The limit for 2023 is $17,640.